 However, the repair does require justification from a licensed professional if the cost exceeds $300 or the repair is to an adaptive aid not purchased through CLASS.

-The service planning team must:
+The SPT must:

 - document any discussion about the recommended adaptive aid; and